 Why should farmers use protected urea?

-The following video provides all the information on the use of protected urea.
+In the following video, farmer discusses the use of protected urea.

 • Urea is not readily available to plants and initially needs to be converted into ammonium.